Wholesale distribution of medicines within the EU/EEA - questions and answers

 Should the responsible person be continuously contactable?

-In general, the company should be continuously contactable to be able to perform a recall, if required.
-It is not a requirement that the responsible person can be contacted directly.
-But it must be ensured that the responsible person is informed about any enquiries that are relevant to his responsibilities.
+We expect companies to be continuously contactable to be able to perform a recall, if required.
+It is not a requirement that the responsible person or the qualified person can be contacted directly.
+But it must be ensured that the responsible person is informed about any enquiries that are relevant to his responsibilities, and the company should have relevant procedures for how to handle such calls.

 Which medicinal products should be physically segregated (GDP guideline 3.2)?